B.A., Western Michigan University; M.Ed., Ph.D., Wayne State University

 Laura N. Gasaway

 Paul B. Eaton Distinguished Professor of Law, University of North Carolina at Chapel Hill School of Law (retired)

 J.D., University of Houston; M.S.L.S. (highest honors), Texas Woman's University; B.A. (highest honors), Texas Woman's University.
 Intellectual Property Virtual Scholar, University of Maryland, University College.

 M.L.S., University of Oregon School of Librarianship, Eugene; Western Michigan University School of Librarianship, Kalamazoo; B.A., Kalamazoo College, Kalamazoo, Michigan; Universite de Clermont Ferrand, France, 1966-67.
 Lifetime Fellow of the Medical Library Association.

 B.S.
 (Computer Science and Engineering), Massachusetts Institute of Technology; member of the Chi Phi Fraternity.

 "In 1989 Kahle invented the Internet's first publishing system, WAIS (Wide Area Information Server) system and in 1989, founded WAIS Inc., a pioneering electronic publishing company that was sold to America Online in 1995.
 In 1996, Kahle founded the Internet Archive which may be the largest digital library.
 At the same time, he co-founded Alexa Internet which helps catalog the Web in April 1996, which was sold to Amazon.com in 1999."
 (From the Internet Archive Bio page.)

 Professor of Practice

-Director, Health Sciences Library, University of North Carolina at Chapel Hill (retired)
+Vice Chancellor for Information Technology, Chief Information Officer, University of North Carolina at Chapel Hill

 Adjunct Assistant Professor